1957 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1957 CAM Dime Value

-Cameo designation is relatively scarce among 1957 proofs, as the frosted effect diminishes rapidly after the first few hundred strikes from each die pair.
-Most 1957 proof dimes show minimal device contrast, making CAM-designated specimens particularly desirable to collectors who prize superior eye appeal and visual drama.
+Cameo designation is relatively scarce among 1957 proofs because the frosted effect on die surfaces diminishes rapidly after the first few hundred strikes.
+Most 1957 proof dimes show little or no device contrast, making CAM-designated examples especially desirable to collectors who prize eye appeal and visual drama over mere technical grade.

 1957 CAM Dime Price/Grade Chart